 Madison Divorce Attorneys & Madison Divorce Lawyers

-Our Madison divorce lawyers are currently offering a low flat fee for uncontested divorces in Madison and Limestone Counties.
+Our Madison divorce lawyers are currently offering a low flat fee for uncontested divorces in Madison and Limestone County.

 - $290 for uncontested divorces without minor children of the marriage.

 - $390 for uncontested divorces with minor children of the marriage.

-This does not include the filing fee that must be paid to actually begin the divorce case.
-This fee varies from county to county, but in Madison County it is about $337 and in Limestone County it is about $240.
+This does not include the fee that must be paid when your divorce is filed.
+This filing fee varies depending on where you file, but in Madison County it is about $337 and in Limestone County it is about $240.
 Both of these amounts include a small convenience fee for filing divorces online.
-Give our Madison divorce lawyer a call today to find out the filing fee in your county.
+Give our Madison divorce lawyer Steven Harris a call today for the filing fee in your county.

 Divorce Attorneys in Madison

-If you are needing an uncontested divorce in Madison the surrounding areas of Limestone or Madison County then it is important to retain a local divorce attorney that is familiar with the filing requirements in your particular county.
-Each county has their own language that they require in their divorce documents.
-Both Madison County and Limestone County have their own unique clauses that they require in divorce decrees and in settlement agreements, as well as having special procedural requirements for filing your divorce documents.
-Our Madison divorce lawyers regularly file uncontested divorces in both Limestone County and Madison County and are very familiar with the local requirements.
+If you need an uncontested divorce in Madison or the surrounding areas of Limestone or Madison County then it is important to retain a local divorce attorney that is familiar with the filing requirements in your particular county.
+Many counties have their own local requirements for what language they want in the divorce documents.
+Both Madison County and Limestone County judges sometimes have their own unique clauses that they require in divorce decrees and settlement agreements.
+These counties can also have special procedural requirements for filing your divorce documents.
+Our Madison divorce lawyers regularly file uncontested divorces in both Limestone County and Madison County and are very familiar with such local rules.